 The CON group was given a standard commercial diet consisting of conventional ingredients like soybean meal, the ALT group was fed a diet where soybean meal was fully replaced with alternative ingredients, and the ALT+BSFL group received a diet that replaced soybean meal with alternative ingredients, supplemented with dehydrated BSFL, constituting 5% of the expected daily dry matter intake (Table 9).

-Ingredients, g/kg

-Ingradiants g/kg Diet ts 1

-in pilot studies at the UNITO

 Table 9.
-Ingredients and analyzed the proximate composition of control and alternative diets use
+Ingredients and analyzed the proximate composition of control and alternative diets used in pilot studies at the UNITO